rbavery/2019-09-16-DEVELOPJPL/index.md

   workshop,
   you will need access to the software described below.
   In addition, you will need an up-to-date web browser.

+  **Please** also follow the instructions for installing geospatial R dependencies at <a href="https://dataca rpentry.org/geospatial-workshop/setup.html">the lesson's setup page</a>.
+Email Ryan at ravery@ucsb.edu if you have issues with installs.

 </p>
 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors